vekadam/DevOpsClassCodes/README.md

 - Team -> Git -> Clone
 - Set repository URL to https://github.com/vaadin/addressbook.git
 - Finish
-- Right click the imported project (Vaadin Addressbook Application) and select Run
+- Right click the imported project (Vaadin Addressbook Application) and select Run.
 - Select GlassFish Server 4.1 -> Remember in Current IDE Session -> OK

 You should now have a GlassFish server running on localhost:8080 and a browser tab should also be automatically opened with this location